 There are many types of perceived health

-You are the Average of the 5 People You are Around Most
+“You are the Average of the 5 People You are Around Most.”

-If you said, “yes” then you need to surround your self with people living a healthy life style.
-Not only do you need to be taking care of your body with right action such as exercise and proper sleep, but also the food you take in, the things you allow yourself to see (screen time and the news), and the things (ex. music, podcasts, or other people) you listen to.
-Surround your self with people that uplift you and encourage you to live a healthy lifestyle.
-Let yourself be challenged by these people and learn new ways of thinking so that you become supple and strong.
-Healthy people are beautiful, well-balanced, strong and flexible!
+If you said, “Yes” then you need to surround yourself with people living a healthy life style.
+Not only do you need to be taking care of your body with exercise and proper sleep, but you need to be aware of the food you take in.
+Consider the things you allow yourself to see (screen time and the news), and the things you listen to (ex. music, podcasts, or other people).
+Surround yourself with people that uplift you and encourage you to live a healthy lifestyle.
+Let yourself be challenged by these people.
+Learn new ways of thinking so that you become supple and strong in mind and body.

 The Body Should be Neither Neglected nor Pampered

-As you work on Headstand, Shoulder Stand, Twisting Poses, Forward Bends, and Back Bends and all the other asanas you are challenging your body as you are quieting the chatter of your mind.
+As you work on Headstand, Shoulder Stand, Twisting Poses, Forward Bends, Back Bends and all the other asanas, you are challenging your body.
+In addition, you are also quieting the chatter of your mind.
 You are facing your fears, and developing a healthy self-reliance.
 You are coming into contact with your truth, learning how to integrate your body, mind and spirit again.
 Rediscover your wholeness!

 What Yoga Poses Should I Practice to Improve My Health?

-- Camel Pose: good for people with hunched backs or drooped shoulders, the spine is toned
+- Camel Pose: good for people with hunched backs or drooped shoulders – the spine is toned

-- Downward-Facing Dog: removes fatigue, good for runners, relieves pain in the heels, strengthens ankles, makes legs shapely, eradicates stiffness between shoulderblades, abdominal muscles are strengthened, heart beat slows
+- Downward-Facing Dog: removes fatigue – good for runners – relieves pain in the heels – strengthens ankles – makes legs shapely – eradicates stiffness between shoulder blades – abdominal muscles are strengthened – heart beat slows